On a team with two other interaction designers, I led the voice design of the prototype. I also created the concept video and branding guidelines.

 At the beginning of each test, we asked the user to describe their current behavior around food waste.
 All six users mentioned that they would often waste food and felt “bad” or “guilty” about it, but they didn’t know what else to do with expiring foods.

-From our user interviews, two insights resonated with us because it focused on changeable behavior.
+From our user interviews, two observations that resonated with us because it focused on changeable behavior.
 We decided to pivot from a food sharing network to a food management system.

-During our initial round of user testing, more than half of our users were drawn to Meal Prep because of the hands-free cooking experience.
-Users also felt that the interactiveness of the device would help them manage their food waste better because it held them accountable for their food inventory.
-Through user testing and feedback, we decided to pursue a VUI for our final concept.
+During our initial round of user testing, more than half of our participants were drawn to Meal Prep because of the hands-free cooking experience.
+Participants felt that the interactiveness of the device would help them manage their food waste better because it held them accountable for their food inventory.
+Because of this feedback, we decided to pursue a VUI for our final concept.

-However, during testing we noticed several times that the user would ask “Alexa” to repeat a direction or phrase.
+During concept testing we noticed several times that a person would ask “Alexa” to repeat a direction or phrase.
 To address this cognitive overload, especially in a kitchen environment where multitasking and interruptions can be common, we decided that a visual aid is needed.

 This flow outlines an instance when Alexa has “low confidence” in an ingredient because it was either purchased a long time ago, has not been used in awhile, or has expired.

-We designed our HiFi prototypes for the Echo Show and conducted a second round of user testing.
-During this round, our users stressed the importance of seeing the ingredients for each recipe step.
+We designed our Hi-Fi prototypes for the Echo Show and conducted a second round of usability testing.
+During this round, interviewees stressed the importance of seeing the ingredients for each recipe step.
 They also wanted the flexibility to see previous and future steps.
 We took their feedback into consideration and created the final design for Rye.

 Our UI Spec highlights Rye's design process, information architecture, and interaction flows.

-For future iterations of Rye, we would like to expand the experience beyond Amazon and include grocery purchases from other stores.
-While creating Rye, we toyed with the idea of tracking non-Amazon purchases through store rewards cards or credit cards.
-However, we need to further explore these tracking techniques as well as other methods to find an effective solution.
+For future iterations of Rye, we would expand the experience beyond Amazon and include grocery purchases from other stores.
+During the creation of Rye, we toyed with the idea of tracking non-Amazon purchases through store rewards cards or credit cards.
+However, we need to further explore these tracking techniques as well as other methods to find an effective model.